 The course begins with nine days of study at UW Bothell.
 Students will learn about electric power generation, transmission, and distribution from technical, economic, and regulatory perspectives; history of the grid as a regulated sector; integration of renewable and intermittent sources; and trends toward distributed generation.
 A visit to a nearby power plant is planned.
 Once in Japan, students will learn about the evolution of Japan’s electric power system, the controversies swirling around nuclear power, and deregulation of electricity markets.
 While in Japan, students will have the opportunity to visit power plants, meet with citizens groups and stakeholders active in shaping energy policy, and learn from Japanese energy experts in academia, government, and industry.

 Cultural activities while in Japan include a traditional tea ceremony, weekend homestay with a local family, and a one-day trip to Hiroshima.

 At the end of the course, students will be able to:

-Identify the key stakeholders in the regulation and management of energy systems in Japan, describe the process in which stakeholder interests are translated into energy policy, and identify and explain differences with the US.
+- Identify the key stakeholders in the regulation and management of energy systems in Japan, describe the process in which stakeholder interests are translated into energy policy, and identify and explain differences with the US.

-Appreciate, and engage, the voice of Japanese citizens and citizen movements in pressing for a more accountable, ethical, and sustainable energy system.
+- Appreciate, and engage, the voice of Japanese citizens and citizen movements in pressing for a more accountable, ethical, and sustainable energy system.

 Information for Applicants

-The application essay should demonstrate a commitment to learning across disciplines, curiosity about different cultures, and interest in conversing with peers here and in Japan about our collective energy future.
-Knowledge of Japanese is not required.
+Application Process: The online application requires a resume, unofficial transcript and a personal statement describing your interest and qualifications for the program.
+The essay should demonstrate a commitment to learning across disciplines, curiosity about different cultures, and interest in conversing with peers here and in Japan about our collective energy future.